The Knowledge and Practice of Hinduism

 (Hinduwebsite Editorial - Exploring Truth Amidst Illusions and Distortions)

-Your practice of Hinduism is as good as your knowledge of it.
+Your faith is as good as your knowledge of it.
+So is your practice of it.
 Jayaram V

 Dispassionate words that are truthful, pleasant and beneficial and also used in the recitation of the Vedic scriptures, this is said to be austerity of speech.
 Bhagavadgita 17.15